Dr Sophia Xenofontos

 - Affiliate (Classics)

 My research is primarily in the Greek literature of the 1st-2nd century AD with special emphasis on Plutarch.
 In my monograph Ethical Education in Plutarch: moralising agents and contexts, I look at how ethical knowledge operates in contexts of cultural identity and power.
 Additionally, I have published extensively on the reconstruction of Plutarch’s lost hypomnemata (note-books), the use of different literary genres in his biographical corpus, and on complementarity and metatextuality in his Moralia.
 I am also working on texts of practical ethics (protreptic, therapy, advice, consolation, diatribe etc) and the philosophical essays on the therapy of emotions.

 Another principal area of research is Plutarch’s reception in Byzantium and the period of the Modern Greek Enlightenment.
-I am currently co-editing the Companion to the Reception of Plutarch for the Brill's Companions to Classical Reception series, which is meant to replace studies on Plutarch’s revival dating more than a century back.
-I have just finished a book which centres on a fascinating late Byzantine work entitled On morals or concerning education written by the scholar and statesman Theodore Metochites.
+I have co-edited the Brill's Companion to the Reception of Plutarch (2019), which has replaced studies on Plutarch’s revival dating more than a century back.
+I have also published a book (2020) which centres on a fascinating late Byzantine work entitled On morals or concerning education written by the scholar and statesman Theodore Metochites.
 This provides the first ever English translation of the text together with Introduction and Notes, and is part of the Dumbarton Oaks Medieval Library series published by Harvard University Press.

 I have recently developed a keen interest in the prominent physician Galen of Pergamum.
 I examine his psychological/moral writings and their interplay with Galenic medical theory and practice, attempting to cast light on notions of psychotherapy and moralising rhetoric.
 A five-year Wellcome Trust University Award will enable me to write a monograph entitled The physician of the soul: medicine and practical ethics in Galen.
 To that end, I co-organised an international conference ‘Greek medical texts and their audience: perception, transmission, reception’, which took place in London in December 2014; and more recently an interdisciplinary, Wellcome-funded conference on the history of psychotherapy across time, space and cultures (3-4 April 2017, University of Glasgow).